-Global economic conditions could materially adversely affect the Company's business, results of operations, financial condition and growth.
+Global economic conditions could materially adversely affect our business, results of operations, financial condition and growth.

-Adverse macroeconomic conditions, including inflation, slower growth or recession, new or increased tariffs, changes to fiscal and monetary policy, tighter credit, higher interest rates, high unemployment and currency fluctuations, as well as the potential implications of a Congressional impasse over the U.S. debt limit or possible future U.S. governmental shutdowns over budget disagreements, could materially adversely affect the Company's operations, expenses, access to capital and the market for the Company's planned future products.
+Adverse macroeconomic conditions, including inflation, slower growth or recession, new or increased tariffs, changes to fiscal and monetary policy, tighter credit, higher interest rates, high unemployment and currency fluctuations, as well as the potential implications of a Congressional impasse over the U.S. debt limit or possible future U.S. governmental shutdowns over budget disagreements, could materially adversely affect our operations, expenses, access to capital and the market for our planned future products.
 In addition, consumer confidence and spending could be adversely affected in response to financial market volatility, negative financial news, conditions in the real estate and mortgage markets, declines in income or asset values, changes to fuel and other energy costs, labor and healthcare costs and other economic factors.

-In addition, uncertainty about, or a decline in, global or regional economic conditions could have a significant impact on the Company's funding sources, suppliers and partners.
-Potential effects include financial instability; inability to obtain credit to finance operations and purchases of the Company's future planned products; and insolvency.
+In addition, uncertainty about, or a decline in, global or regional economic conditions could have a significant impact on our funding sources, suppliers and partners.
+Potential effects include financial instability; inability to obtain credit to finance operations and purchases of our future planned products; and insolvency.

-A downturn in the economic environment could also lead to limitations on the Company's ability to sell equity or issue new debt; reduce liquidity; and result in declines in the fair value of the Company's financial instruments.
-These and other economic factors could materially adversely affect the Company's business, results of operations, financial condition and growth.
+A downturn in the economic environment could also lead to limitations on our ability to sell equity or issue new debt; reduce liquidity; and result in declines in the fair value of our financial instruments.
+These and other economic factors could materially adversely affect our business, results of operations, financial condition and growth.

-Our industry and the broader U.S. economy have experienced higher than expected inflationary pressures during 2022, related to continued supply chain disruptions, labor shortages and geopolitical instability.
+Our industry and the broader U.S. economy have experienced higher than expected inflationary pressures during 2022 and 2023, related to continued supply chain disruptions, labor shortages and geopolitical instability.
 Should these conditions persist our business, future results of operations and cash flows could be materially and adversely affected.

-Calendar 2022 has seen significant increases in the costs of certain materials, products and shipping costs, as a result of availability constraints, supply chain disruption, increased demand, labor shortages associated with a fully employed U.S. labor force, high inflation and other factors.
-Supply and demand fundamentals have been further aggravated by disruptions in global energy supply caused by multiple geopolitical events, including the ongoing conflict between Russia and Ukraine.
+During 2022 and the early part of 2023, there were significant increases in the costs of certain materials, products and shipping costs, as a result of availability constraints, supply chain disruption, increased demand, labor shortages associated with a fully employed U.S. labor force, high inflation and other factors.
+Supply and demand fundamentals have been further aggravated by disruptions in global energy supply caused by multiple geopolitical events, including the ongoing conflict between Russia and Ukraine, and Israel and Hamas, which threatens to spread to other Middle Eastern countries.
 Service, materials and shipping costs have also increased accordingly with general supply chain and inflation issues seen throughout the U.S. leading to increased operating costs.
-Recent supply chain constraints and inflationary pressures may adversely impact our operating costs and may negatively impact our future product costs, consulting costs and expenses which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Supply chain constraints and inflationary pressures have in the past and may in the future, adversely impact our operating costs and may negatively impact our future product costs, consulting costs and expenses which could have a material adverse effect on our business, financial condition, results of operations and cash flows.